For Public Good Party: History

-"For Public Good", "For All Mankind Equality", "Zhi Gong", and "Chee Kung" all refer to the Chinese word "致公", with the latter two are the transliteration. "致公" is believed to be from "致和欲事，公義同謀。", meaning "committed to golden mean for justice".
+"For Public Good", "For All Mankind Equality", "Zhi Gong", and "Chee Kung" all refer to the Chinese word "致公", with the latter two being transliterations. "致公" is believed to be from "致和欲事，公義同謀。", meaning "committed to golden mean for justice".

 The party supports the unification of Taiwan and China, and is relatively active in the interaction with Chinese political parties.

+In December 2023, the former deputy chairman of the party and others were arrested on suspicion on contravening the Anti-Infiltration Act for receiving money from China to fabricate political opinion polling.

 Leaders

 Below is the list of chairpersons of For Public Good Party: